Gold Coast Model Railway Club Inc.

 Picture

 Helensvale station 1960's.
 The low level platform was only ever a halt and never had any buildings.
-Helensvale was not developed even in the early 1960's.
-Difficult to place platform but close to Helensvale State High School in park area off Discovery Drive
+Helensvale was not developed, even in the early 1960's.
+It would have been close to Helensvale State High School in the park area off Discovery Drive.

 Picture